Living up to the hype: Dressel wins 1st individual gold - WHIZ News

 Ledecky had finished second to Titmus in the 400 and didn’t even win a medal in the 200, finally claiming her first Tokyo gold in the debut of the women’s 1,500 free.

-She had to settle for another silver in the relay, but certainly had nothing to be ashamed of.
-Her split time (1:53.76) was faster than any other swimmer in the relay.
+She got another silver in the relay, but certainly had nothing to be ashamed of.
+Her split time (1:53.76) was the fastest of the race.
 She just didn’t have quite enough time to catch Li as the Americans finished in 7:40.73.

 Australia took the bronze in 7:41.29.